 Additionally, the KQi3 Max is more powerful than the rest with a 900W max power, while the Pro and Sport have 700 and 600 watts, respectively.

-However, they have the same voltage (48V,) but their rated power differs and is 300W for the KQi3 Sport, 350W for the Pro, and 450W for the Max.
+Although they have the same voltage (48V,) their rated power differs and is 300W for the KQi3 Sport, 350W for the Pro, and 450W for the Max.

 Also, their batteries have varying strengths.
 For instance, the Sport has a 365Wh battery, while the Pro and Max have 486 and 608-watt-hour batteries, respectively.

 However, they also have a few similarities.

 They have different ranges, charging times, and top speeds.
 However, they provide more than average performance for most escooters in their price range.

 |KQi3 Sport||KQi3 Pro||KQi3 Max|

 |Top Speed||17.4 mph||19.9 mph||20+ mph|